rails/rails/guides/source/action_mailer_basics.md

 ### Generating URLs in Action Mailer Views

-Unlike controllers, the mailer instance doesn't have any context about the incoming request so you'll need to provide the `:host` parameter yourself.
+In order to add URLs to your mailer, you need set the `host` value to your application's domain first.
+This is because, unlike controllers, the mailer instance doesn't have any context about the incoming request.

-As the `:host` usually is consistent across the application you can configure it globally in `config/application.rb`:
+You can configure the default `host` across the application in `config/application.rb`:

 ```ruby
 config.action_mailer.default_url_options = { host: 'example.com' }
 ```

-Because of this behavior, you cannot use any of the `*_path` helpers inside of an email.
-Instead, you will need to use the associated `*_url` helper.
-For example instead of using
+Because of this behavior, you cannot use the `*_path` helpers inside of an email.
+Instead, use the associated `*_url` helper.
+For example, instead of this:

 ```html+erb
 <%= link_to 'welcome', welcome_path %>